raspibolt/raspibolt/raspibolt/raspibolt_60_bonus.md

   *  Uncomment and complete the lines
     `rpc_user = raspibolt`
     `rpc_password = [PASSWORD_B]`
   * Change the listening `host` to `0.0.0.0`, so that you can reach it from a remote computer.
-Please note that the firewall only accepts connections from within the home network, not from the internet.
+The firewall only accepts connections from within the home network, not from the internet.
     `host = 0.0.0.0`
 * Save & exit

 #### Initial blockchain scan